 This lead to every potential niche being filled by at least one self-replicating chemical life form.
 Over time, Nature found more complex ways to improve survival rates.
 These included more and more complex strategies for survival.
 These are all derived from the same basic principles of applying probability over (a long) time.
 There is nothing magical about them, complex behaviour occurs naturally within any environment, we can demonstrate this very simply today by just using a small computer and applying mathematical transformations to create self-replicating 'virtual creatures'.

 Four billions years on, and we have many higher species capable of some form of ‘thinking’, helping them make the best use of resources and improving their competitive behaviour.
 Many animals learn during their short existence, use tools and communicate within their groups to help their own and the groups survival.
 We now understand that all of our behaviour is derived directly from these survival strategies.
-This applies to individuals and groups, the selfish gene at work – which is just another result of Nature applying survival probability over time.
+This applies to individuals and groups, the selfish or competitive gene at work.

 Humans prosper using these same survival strategies, enhanced further by our refined communication and planning abilities.
 Humans are (currently) the pinnacle of Nature’s relentless push towards competitive survival.
 Humans believe we are special because of these abilities.
 However, it is clear from any review of how we have survived against other species and the changing environment that we are designed for survival just like the rest of life and use ever more complex behavioural processes to enhance our survival.